raspberryrippl3/Chrome-Devtools-Code-Coverage-Parser/README.md

 **$output_filename** = the name of the resultant CSS file you want

-Example on a test site:
+Example on a test site purging the themes bundled CSS:

 **Before:**